bsaepfl/zinc/README.md

 # tinac
-This Is Not A Conode
+Tinac Is Not A Conode